 - Instructional materials and courseware

-- Users are free to download, save, and print materials found in Lehigh Preserve for educational and research purposes provided due recognition is given to the author.
+- Users are free to download, save, and print materials found in Lehigh Preserve for educational and research purposes, provided that recognition and attribution are given to the author.

 - Users are welcome to link to or share links to Lehigh Preserve materials with others, to include linking material to a course management system or library catalog.